בס"ד

 Additional Options for Groups with Children or Teens Ages 5 and Older and Good Walkers for the Old City

 Here are some sites that work well for good walkers in addition to the sites above which are good for all ages.
 All tours for kids under age 10 have the options of games, prizes, and of course family-friendly stories.
-I have noted here the approximate length of time for each site and whether it's indoors or outdoors.
-For hot summer weather or rainy winter days, it's best to have at least half of the sites be inside sites.

 1) City of David: The most popular site for families in Jerusalem!
 This is the best tour to truly connect to ancient Jerusalem and have a great time.
 See the detailed description of City of David tours at the City of David.

 2) Highlights of the Tower of David: (near Jaffa Gate) see fascinating aspects of Jerusalem's history.
 We will go up to the tower for an incredible view of all of Yerushalayim, see a large model of Jerusalem from 1873 before the Jewish Quarter was destroyed by the Jordanians in 1948, see new excavations not generally open to the public with an emphasis on Jewish history in Jerusalem from 2700 years ago until the modern times.
 We can continue from there on Ramparts to the Jewish Quarter for an additional small entrance fee.
-(Tower of David special price is 20 shekels per adult, 13 per child, reservation required, 1 1/2 hours both indoors and outdoors, involves one spiral staircase).
-Some parts of the Tower of David are currently under construction.

 3) Ramparts: it's so exciting to walk on top of the walls of Jerusalem!
 We will start the Rampart walk at Jaffa Gate.
 There is one route that goes to the Jewish Quarter and another route that goes around the Christian and Muslim Quarters.
 Both have fascinating views.
 It's possible to do part of either direction.
 There is no shade on the Ramparts (so sunhats and a lot of water are key), and it's not possible to walk on them if it's raining.
 Ages 9 and up only.
-20 shekels pp. (1/2 hour approximately, outdoors).

 4)Jewish community of the Old City: hear the fascinating history of Jewish buildings dating back to the 1860s when there was a large Jewish population throughout the Old City including Jews from Galicia, Morocco, Georgia, as well as Chabadnikim, Chasidim of many types, students of the Vilna Gaon, and others.
 1,000 Jews have returned to these areas to live today.
 Tour can also include the Kotel HaKatan (Little Western Wall) and other interesting Jewish sites in the area such as Tzedkiyahu’s cave.
 10 shekels pp donation to enter sites. to enter their sites.
-There are many sites in this area so tour length varies. (½ hour – 3 ½ hours, indoors and outdoors).
+There are many sites in this area so tour length varies.

 5) Yad Vashem - International Holocaust Memorial (ages 10 and up).